CrisMcode111/AI_raw_French_Gourmet_Showcase/README.md

 ---

 ## About

+AI Raw French Gourmet explores how applied AI systems can reason about food, texture, and transformation, beyond simple text generation.

+The project sits at the intersection of:
+- applied AI and retrieval-based systems,
+- culinary knowledge representation,
+- raw, plant-based gastronomy.

-This project was developed as part of an applied AI bootcamp and personal research into **AI-driven culinary systems**.
+This project was developed as part of an applied AI bootcamp, alongside personal research into **AI-driven culinary systems**.

-For collaboration, research or professional inquiries, feel free to connect via GitHub or LinkedIn.
+For collaboration, research, or professional inquiries, feel free to connect via GitHub or LinkedIn.